dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ```

 (If the name `Die()` clashes with an existing symbol, choose another name.)
 Now,
-we have translated the problem of testing when a `MockFoo` object dies to
+we have translated the problem of testing when m_a `MockFoo` object dies to
 testing when its `Die()` method is called:

 ```cpp